Planning to watch the Draconid meteor shower this year, and want to identify the radiant point? Here are two ways to do it. Follow the links below.

 Use the Summer Triangle to locate the Draconids’ radiant.
 The Summer Triangle asterism shines high in the south to overhead at nightfall.
 It is composed of three bright stars in separate constellations: Vega, Deneb and Altair.

-Draw an imaginary line from the star Altair through the star Vega to locate Eltanin and Rastaban, the Dragon’s Eyes, the radiant of the Draconid meteor shower.
+If you know how to recognize the Summer Triangle, draw an imaginary line from the star Altair through the star Vega to locate the medium-bright stars Eltanin and Rastaban.
+They mark the approximate radiant of the Draconid meteor shower.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.